Academic Assessment Committee

 What the Committee examines when it reviews Academic Assessment Plans

 1. Adherence to UF Guidelines.
-The committee reviews the sections of the Academic Assessment Plans to ensure they follow UF guidelines for Student Learning Outcomes (SLOs) and Program Goals(PGs), and present compete information for all of the plan sections (see the Guide for Developing Program Goals and Student Learning Outcomes, AAP Instructions, and Planning Resources for additional information).
+The committee reviews the sections of the Academic Assessment Plans to ensure they follow UF guidelines for Student Learning Outcomes (SLOs) and Program Goals (PGs), and present complete information for all of the plan sections (see the Guide for Developing Program Goals and Student Learning OutcomesAAP Instructions, and Planning Resources for additional information).

 3. Types of measures used for SLO assessment.
-The committee reviews the SLO measures to ensure that these are faculty developed and administered, and not third party examinations (see Use of External Exams for Academic Assessment).
+The committee reviews the SLO measures to ensure that these are faculty developed and administered, and not third-party examinations (see Use of External Exams for Academic Assessment).

 4. Use of grades as SLO measures.
 The committee reviews the SLO measures to ensure that course grades are not used (see Use of Grades for Academic Assessment).